SML0127/pse-driver/README.md

 # PSE-driver

-This is an engine(master) code to collect the data of products of many e-commerce sites.
+This is an engine(master) code to collect and view maintenance the data of products of many e-commerce sites.